Cartee History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Cartee research.
 Another 89 words (6 lines of text) covering the years 1653, 1740, 1653, 1686, 1754, 1641 and 1686 are included under the topic Early Cartee History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cartee include Cart, Carte, Carta and others.

 Some of the Cartee family moved to Ireland, but this topic is not covered in this excerpt.
-Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Cartee Settlers in United States in the 17th Century

 - Dennis Cartee, who arrived in Virginia in 1695